Updated April 14, 2023

 Difference Between DSL vs Cable

 DSL vs Cable, DSL is the short form of Digital Subscriber Link.
 In this connection, standard copper phone lines are used for running the connection to our home.
 It is henceforth convenient because we still have the wired connection even if we are using landlines anymore.
 Thus, the reach to every user using DSL is quite easy.
-Even in rural areas the accessibility to DSL connection is well established and using a DSL modem we can connect our phone line to the internet and internet service providers do offer to rent out their DSL modem, but it is always preferable to buy one in order to save some cash.
-In your childhood days, we have obviously come across the word Cable TV.
-Yes, you are right, it is the same cable we would be talking about just modified to suit the needs of making internet reach your house.
-It is most of the time that we may get higher speeds than DSL but in times of high parallel usage of cable internet in the same area, the speed might considerably drop as well.
+Even in rural areas, the accessibility to DSL connection is well established and using a DSL modem, we can connect our phone line to the internet and internet service providers do offer to rent out their DSL modem, but it is always preferable to buy one in order to save some cash.
+In our childhood days, we have obviously come across the word Cable TV.
+Yes, you are right, it is the same cable we would be talking about, just modified to suit the needs of making internet reach your house.
+Most of the time, we may get higher speeds than DSL, but in times of high parallel usage of cable internet in the same area, the speed might considerably drop as well.

 Head to Head Comparison Between DSL vs Cable (Infographics)

 Below are the top Comparisons between DSL and Cable:

 Let us study some important key differences between DSL and Cable:

 Now that we have a fair understanding of what DSL and cable internet connections are and having a fair analogous situation of these types of internet option, it is now time to jump on to look at differences between the 2 and set our context and priorities correct when there needs to be a decision to be taken between the 2.